fractal-mcp/sdk/docs/quickstart.md

 # Quickstart Guide

-Get up and running with the Fractal OpenAI Apps SDK in minutes.
+Get up and running with the Fractal SDK in minutes.

 ## Prerequisites